sreeajay07/streamlit-login-boilerplate/README.md

-# streamlt-login-boilerplate
+# streamlit-login-boilerplate
 login page using streamlit

-Its basically a login page that fetches the input from the users and processes on that input and performs either login or signin operation
+Its basically a login page that fetches the input from the users and processes on that input and performs login operation

 <p align="center">